 If elected, would you support immigration reform that protects all workers by establishing an independent commission that makes rational assessments of short-term and long-term labor market shortages and makes recommendations based on actual labor market need?
+Yes

 If elected, would you support efforts to reform existing temporary worker programs by enhancing workplace protections, strengthening oversight and enforcement and creating new methods to investigate and penalize employers who abuse workers?
+Yes, but why not implement a guest worker program similar to the successful Canadian program?